shishir/dakiya/README.md

 # Dakiya

   Enables sending emails via CLI or a Rest end-point.
-Its used Mailgun in the background.
+Its uses Mailgun in the background.

 ## Installation/Running
 ```